logicalgraphs/CryptoCoin/README.md

 ## Revision History
 ### ... or feeping creatures!
 AHA!

-* 2021-04-13: Finished On Balance Volume, switched to list-monad for trend-processing.
+* 2021-04-13: Finished On Balance Volume; switched to list-monad for trend-processing; saving today's trends to the data-store.

 * 2021-04-12: Transitioned data-store from elephantsql.com to clever-cloud.com
 * 2021-04-11: Relative Strength Index